The Serendipity Problem

 New rituals take 4-6 weeks to become habits.
 Do not judge a new ritual in week 2.
 Give it 6 weeks, then evaluate.
 But if a ritual requires constant reminding and enforcement after 6 weeks, it is not working.
 Cut it and try something else.

 The goal is not to have the most rituals.
-It is to have the right ones — a small set of practices that keep the team connected, informed, and productive without consuming the time that should be spent on actual work.
+It is to have the right ones.
+A small set of practices that keep the team connected, informed, and productive without consuming the time that should be spent on actual work.
+The Product Operations Handbook covers how to build these kinds of repeatable team processes at scale.